-An International Section is an optional curriculum available in three Parisian state schools: Camille Sée in the 15th arrondissement (south west), Balzac in the 17th arrondissement (north west) and Maurice Ravel in the 20th arrondissement (east – currently collège only).
-It offers a tuition free bilingual education to English speaking pupils with 6-8 hours of English language and literature per week and up to four hours of History and Geography in English.
+An International Section is an optional curriculum available in four Parisian state schools: Camille Sée in the 15th arrondissement (south west), Montaigne in the 6th arrondissement (central - currently collège only), Balzac in the 17th arrondissement (north west) and Maurice Ravel in the 20th arrondissement (east).
+It offers a tuition-free bilingual education to English speaking pupils with 6-8 hours of English language and literature per week and up to four hours of history and geography in English.

 What is the OIB?

-What profile of students is an International Section aimed at?
+What kind of student is the International Section aimed at?

 What do you mean by bilingual?